 What went unnoticed, until now, is that most of the searchable organisations involved in this potentially dangerous business are based in Israel.
 They also happen to have links to the nation’s military and its top signals intelligence agency, the Israeli equivalent of the NSA or GCHQ: Unit 8200, which works out of the Israel Defense Forces (IDF).

 Interestingly, we also just learned that ExpressVPN’s CIO, Daniel Gericke, also has ties to state surveillance activities.
-According to Reuters, Gericke and two others, “admitted to violating U.S. hacking laws and prohibitions on selling sensitive military technology” to the United Arab Emirates.
+According to Reuters, Gericke and two others are accused of “violating U.S. hacking laws and prohibitions on selling sensitive military technology” to the United Arab Emirates.
 According to reports, this “sensitive military technology” helped the UAE spy on dissidents and human rights activists.

 “Hackers-for-hire and those who otherwise support such activities in violation of U.S. law should fully expect to be prosecuted for their criminal conduct,” Acting Assistant Attorney General Mark J. Lesko for the Justice Department’s National Security Division said in a statement.